Why take part in a clinical study?

 Friendly facilities and a welcoming team

-If you take part in a study, our researchers will see you in hospital, at the Liggins Institute’s, Nutrition and Mobility Clinic or our purpose-built Clinical Research Unit (CRU).
-Both the CRU and Nutrition and Mobility Clinic are based at the University’s Grafton campus.
+If you take part in a study, our researchers will see you in hospital or at our purpose-built, family-friendly Clinical Research Unit (CRU) at the University’s Grafton campus.

 All clinical studies are approved by the New Zealand Ministry of Health’s Health and Disability Ethics Committees.